 Argument Description pps-offset <1-280ns> Specifies an offset from the PPS source, if necessary, from 1 to 280 nanoseconds.
 The default is 0.
 The PRT-H00-X12TS line card uses the connected PPS source as-is with no offset adjustment.
-For example: (config) # timestamp pps-offset 10 pps-source <ext-coaxial ext-rs232<="" th="" ="">Specifies the timestamp source.
-Each of the values corresponds to a</ext-coaxial> Specifies the timestamp source.
-Each of the values corresponds to a
+For example: (config) # timestamp pps-offset 10 pps-source <ext-coaxial ext-rs232<br="" =""> ext-rs485></ext-coaxial> Specifies the timestamp source.
+Each of the values corresponds to a connector on the HCCv2 control card as follows:

-Argument Description ext-rs485> connector on the HCCv2 control card as follows: ext-coaxial-The PPS source is connected to the coaxial PPS (In) connector. • ext-rs232-An RS-232 PPS source is connected to the RJ45 PPS (In) connector. • ext-rs485-An RS-485 PPS source is connected to the RJ45 PPS (In) connector.
+Argument Description ext-coaxial-The PPS source is connected to the coaxial PPS (In) connector. ext-rs232-An RS-232 PPS source is connected to the RJ45 PPS (In) connector. • ext-rs485-An RS-485 PPS source is connected to the RJ45 PPS (In) connector.
 For example: (config) # timestamp pps-source ext-coaxial